 The library provides access to the Minuteman Library Network catalog, a collection of electronic databases, and the Internet on public access computers in the library.
-Many of these services, where copyright allows, are also available from home computers via the Internet or dial-in service.
+Many of these services, where copyright allows, are also available from home computers via the Internet.

 Rules governing use of these machines in the library are designed to address the following goals:

 Therefore these rules apply to use of the library computers:

 Laptops are available at the circulation desk and can be used in the library for up to 4 hours.

 Concerns about this policy should be addressed to the Library Director.

 Policy adopted by Library Trustees 10/12/99; Revised 10/15/02; Revised 6/14/05; Revised 5/02/14.

 The Bedford Free Public Library endeavors to develop collections, resources, and services that meet the diverse educational, cultural, informational and recreational needs of Bedford residents.
 The Library makes information available in a variety of formats (including print, audiovisual, and electronic materials) and provides access to the information resources of the Internet via the Minuteman Library Network's computer system.

 The Internet allows access to ideas, information and commentary from around the globe.
 It offers a wealth of material which enables the Library to enhance and supplement its existing collection.
 However, these resources are not selected by the Library's professional staff as traditional library materials are.